railwayapp/docs/src/docs/overview/the-basics.md

 title: The Basics
 ---

-This document outlines the core concepts of Railway, providing foundational knowledge of the basic buiding blocks you'll work with in the platform.
+This document outlines the core concepts of Railway, providing foundational knowledge of the basic building blocks you'll work with in the platform.

 ## Projects